-Instructions on how to fill the form
+Instructions on how to fill in the form

 (page to be removed at submission)

 Applicants are kindly recommended to follow the structure of their application based on the following pages.
 They contain the questions that you need to answer, in line with the evaluation criteria.